Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session9.md

 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*

+I completed exercises like choosing the best route in a router, a router recieves a packet destined for an address that matches three different routes in its routing table.
+The router must select the route with the longest and most specific prefix.
+Even though one route covers a large network and another covers a medium sized one, the third route contains the most specific prefix length.
+Because routers always choose the most specific match, the packet is forwarded along that route, ensuring the most precise and efficient delivery.
+And i also tried identifying the correct transport protocol, this is a user that tries to determine whether TCP or UPD is better for different applications.
+When examing video conferencing traffic, the user realizes that speed is more important than guaranteed delivery, meaning a few lost packets will not break the conversation.
+Therefore, UPD is more suitable.
+However, when downloading a large file, every packet must arrive intact and in the correct order, so TCP is preffered because it provides reliability and retransmission.

 ## Summary of learning
 *What did you learn through these exercises*

+I learned that routers decide where to send packets by selecting the most specific matching route in their table.
+This process is called longest prefix match, when multiple routes overlap, the router chooses the one with the longest subnet mask because it represents the most precise destination.
+For example, if a packet is adressed to a network that appears in entries with masks /16, /24, and /28, the router will always pick the /28 route.
+Even if other routes have lower cost or different next hops, prefix length takes priority, this ensures accurate, efficient, and predictable packet forwarding.